Frank Dutton: Later life and death

 In the 2010s, Dutton acted as a private investigator for several legal cases about political violence in the 1980s.
 He was approached by the family of Nokuthula Simelane, an uMkhonto we Sizwe fighter who went missing in 1983, to find the truth about her death.
 In 2015, Dutton submitted an affidavit (along with another affidavit from the former Truth and Reconciliation Commission member Dumisa Ntsebeza) saying that state-sanctioned extrajudicial killings had become part and parcel of the apartheid regime, particularly the police, during the 1980s.
 This led to several police officers being prosecuted for murdering her.
 Similarly, Dutton investigated for the reopened inquest into Neil Aggett's 1982 death in detention, after being approached by the Foundation for Human Rights in South Africa in 2015.

 In September 2015, Dutton was appointed to the National Planning Commission of South Africa.

 In 2019, Dutton started serving as the lead investigator for the Zondo Commission, a public inquiry into alleged state capture, corruption, and fraud.

 Dutton died at a hospital in Hillcrest from a heart attack on 20 January 2022, at the age of 72.
 He also suffered a stroke few days prior to his death.

+On 6 February 2022, the 40th anniversary of Neil Aggett's death in custody, there was a commemoration to honour Aggett at Westpark Cemetery, organised by the Kathrada Foundation.
+His de facto widow Liz Floyd addressed the group, and paid tribute to Dutton, George Bizos, and Max Coleman, who fought for justice for Aggett and other detainees.

+Recognition and honours

+Dutton was awarded the Order of the Baobab.